realgo/tarzan/README.md

     s3cmd sync --exclude 'blocks_map' blocks s3://my-backups/blocks
     s3cmd sync backup1.tarzan s3://my-backups/

-This requires creating an S3 bucket, above named `my-backups`, and then configuring s3cmd with your credentials using:
+This requires creating an S3 bucket, above named "my-backups", and then configuring s3cmd with your credentials using:

     s3cmd --configure

 Alternately, you could use the s3fs project to mount up an S3 bucket as a file-system and specify that with the "-d" argument.
-I haven't tested this, but you'd probably want to use a symlink to place the `blocks_map` file on the local file-system.
+I haven't tested this, but you'd probably want to use a symlink to place the "blocks\_map" file on the local file-system.

-Once you are sure all the data has been uploaded to S3, you no longer need the local copies of any `dt_d-*` files.
-You can also configure S3 via the management console to automatically migrate those files and possibly also the `dt_t-*` files to Glacier to reduce storage costs.
+Once you are sure all the data has been uploaded to S3, you no longer need the local copies of any "dt\_d-\*" files.
+You can also configure S3 via the management console to automatically migrate those files and possibly also the "dt\_t-\*" files to Glacier to reduce storage costs.

 Alternatives
 ------------